Identity, Physical, Digital, Environmental

 Design a visual identity system and website that would visually embody the Recompose story and mission, while allowing for services to be purchased.

-By and large, the visual language used by the death care industry has been conservative and somber.
-This new brand identity needed to be informed by nature and truly reflect the people behind this new death care revolution–those yearning for a more meaningful relationship with death.
+By and large, the visual language used in the death care industry has been conservative and somber.
+For Recompose, we took a different tack, creating a new brand identity informed by nature that truly reflects the people behind this new death care revolution–those yearning for a more meaningful relationship with death.

 2019 — Ongoing

-We wanted the Recompose website to be almost tactile, to feel as if it was from the earth, guided by human touch.
-We reached out to Amanda Ringstad, a prolific still life photographer.
-We all helped in gathering and collecting items from the forests to create a series of intentional, natural tableaus that would be used throughout the website, as well as physical and digital collateral.
+We wanted every element of the Recompose brand to be tactile—to feel as if it was from the earth yet guided by human touch.
+The team gathered and collected items from our local Northwest forests to create a series of intentional, natural tableaus captured by photographer Amanda Ringstad.
+These tableaus are featured throughout the website, as well as in the physical and digital collateral.